reiss-josh/gamesincommon/README.md

 4) add the data from steps 1-3 into "example_jsenv.js"
 5) rename "example_jsenv.js" to "jsenv.js"
 6) drag "jsenv.js" into the /src folder
-7) run "npm start" in this directory.
+7) run "npm start" in this directory. (you might need to run "npm install" first)

 Here are some screenshots of the working application:
 ![](screencaps/wide_view.png)